MemoOrtiz/MemoOrtiz/README.md

-Hi, I’m Guillermo Ortiz, u can call me Memo.
+Hi, my name is Guillermo Ortiz, u can call me Memo.

+I´m 23 years old student of Software Engineering.

+About me

-- 👀 I’m looking learning Software Development, Big Data, Manage of database.
+- 👀 I’m looking learning Software Development, Manage of database, Cloud.
-- 🌱 I’m currently learning Python, DataBases, Java, C#.
+- 🌱 I’m currently learning Python, Java, C#.
--
+- ⚡

 <!---
 MemoOrtiz/MemoOrtiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.